5 Warning Signs Your Shopify Store Is Losing Customers

 Why It Happens

-Generic, irrelevant communication that doesn’t feel personalized.
+Generic, irrelevant communication that doesn't feel personalised.

-Weak post-purchase experience in Shopify store with no engagement hooks.
+Weak post-purchase experience with no engagement hooks.

 Impact